MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/dimension-set-entries-overview.md

   - "sv-se"
 ---
 # Dimension Set Entries Overview
-This topic describes how dimension set entries are stored and posted in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+This topic describes how dimension set entries are stored and posted in FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] -->.

 ## Dimension Sets
  A dimension set is a unique combination of dimension values.
 It is stored as dimension set entries in the database.
 Each dimension set entry represents a single dimension value.
 The dimension set is identified by a common dimension set ID that is assigned to each dimension set entry that belongs to the dimension set.